adlnet/xAPI-Spec/xAPI-Data.md

 ```
 See [Appendix A: Example Statements](#Appendix2A) for more examples.

 <a name="stmtid"/>

 #### <a name="2.4.1">2.4.1</a> ID

 ###### <a name="2.4.1.s1"></a>Description

-A UUID (all versions of variant 2 in [RFC 4122](http://www.ietf.org/rfc/rfc4122.txt) are valid, and the UUID MUST be in standard string form).
+A UUID (all versions of variant 2 in [RFC 4122](http://www.ietf.org/rfc/rfc4122.txt) are valid, and the UUID MUST
+be in standard string form).

 ###### <a name="2.4.1.s2"></a>Requirements

-* <a name="2.4.1.s2.b1"></a>Ids MUST be generated by the LRS if a Statement is received without an id.
+* <a name="2.4.1.s2.b1"></a>Statement ids MUST be generated by the LRS if a Statement is received without an id.
-* <a name="2.4.1.s2.b2"></a>Ids SHOULD be generated by the Learning Record Provider.
+* <a name="2.4.1.s2.b2"></a>Statement ids SHOULD be generated by the Learning Record Provider.

 <a name="actor"/>